PaddlePaddle/PaddleDetection/configs/mot/README_en.md

 PaddleDetection implement [JDE](https://github.com/Zhongdao/Towards-Realtime-MOT) and [FairMOT](https://github.com/ifzhang/FairMOT), and use the same training data named 'MIX' as them, including **Caltech Pedestrian, CityPersons, CUHK-SYSU, PRW, ETHZ, MOT17 and MOT16**.
 The former six are used as the mixed dataset for training, and MOT16 are used as the evaluation dataset.
 If you want to use these datasets, please **follow their licenses**.

 **Notes:**
+- Multi-Object Tracking(MOT) datasets are always used for single category tracking.
+DeepSORT, JDE and FairMOT are single category MOT models.
+'MIX' dataset and it's sub datasets are also single category pedestrian tracking datasets.
+It can be considered that there are additional IDs ground truth for detection datasets.
 - In order to train the feature models of more scenes, more datasets are also processed into the same format as the MIX dataset.
-Please refer to MOT data preparation [doc](../../docs/tutorials/PrepareMOTDataSet.md) to prepare the dataset.
+PaddleDetection Team also provides feature datasets and models of [vehicle tracking](vehicle/readme.md), [head tracking](headtracking21/readme.md) and more general [pedestrian tracking](pedestrian/readme.md).
+User defined datasets can also be prepared by referring to data preparation [doc](../../docs/tutorials/PrepareMOTDataSet.md).
+- The multipe category MOT model is [MCFairMOT] (mcfairmot/readme_cn.md), and the multi category dataset is the integrated version of VisDrone dataset.
+Please refer to the doc of [MCFairMOT](mcfairmot/README.md).
+- The Multi-Target Multi-Camera Tracking (MTMCT) model is [AIC21 MTMCT](https://www.aicitychallenge.org)(CityFlow) Multi-Camera Vehicle Tracking dataset.
+The dataset and model can refer to the doc of [MTMCT](mtmct/README.md)

 ### Dataset Directory
 First, download the image_lists.zip using the following command, and unzip them into `PaddleDetection/dataset/mot`: